myshzzx/RSSOwlnix/README.md

 2.4.0-beta
-- removed old update site and added new p2 one (addons work so far)
+- removed old update manager and added new p2 one (addons work so far)

 2.3.0-beta
 - runs with java 9